iguajardo/16_000_faster/Readme.md

 ## Solution
 There are many ways to solve this problem.
 The easiest is to use a HashSet to store all the window of 14 elements.
 Then check if the length is equal to 14.
-Improving this would be starting since the duplicated elemnt is found.
+Improving this would be starting since the duplicated element is found.
 A better approach is to use a dynamic array of length 14 instead of a HashSet, because the lookup for that small number of elements is faster than the set.
 Using a static array is way better becuase it's stored in the Stack instead of the Heap.
+Meaning that can be cached.
 If we use an static array of boolean, is faster.
 But can be improved using an int32 to store the elements from 'a' to 'z'.
+This is called bit mask.
 This way is preferred using a bit mask, which is faster because CPU works better with bits.
+With the basics operations XOR AND and OR.

 Implementation in Rust: